 How does the annual bonus work?

-As noted in the introduction, to qualify for IMPACTplus, you must have an IMPACT rating of Highly Effective.
-With this rating, you will be eligible for an annual bonus according to the chart below.
+With a Highly Effective rating, you will be eligible for an annual bonus according to the chart below.

 How do I know what my school’s free and reduced-price lunch rate is?

-Each school’s rate is listed on the LIFT website at dcps.dc.gov/LIFT.
-If you work at more than one school, we will use the average of your schools’ rates
+Each school’s status is listed on the DCPS website at dcps.dc.gov/DCPS/impactplus.
+If you work at more than one school, we will use the average of your schools’ rates.

 Why do teachers in schools with high free and reduced-price lunch rates receive higher bonuses?

 One of the goals of IMPACTplus is to help our highest-poverty schools attract and retain outstanding teachers.
 This is why we are offering higher bonuses to the teachers who serve in these schools.